ktasper/impractical_python_projects/README.md

     - This will also give me extra things to test.
 - Test for everything
     - Everything needs tests, after all this is the main point of me doing this.
-- All in NeoVim.
+- All in Neovim.
-    - I want to wean myself away from VsCode, so everything needs to be done in NeoVim.
+    - I want to wean myself away from VsCode, so everything needs to be done in Neovim.
+- Docker first development

 I had previously got to chapter 3, but I am aiming to start the whole thing again.